natsharma/Data-Structures-Connect4-Project/README.md

 ## To Run the Program:
-* Compile my java files in either Eclipse or run eclipse from Terminal.
+* Compile my java files in either Eclipse, Atom, or run from Terminal.
-* Program will prompt you for a path to the input file.
-* Input files are provided in this repo.
+* No input files required
-* Enter input file path, press enter
+* Press enter to run

 ## Expected Results
 If you run a 4x4 Connect4 game, these are the results you should achieve: (Atom Console)